ucmo-cs/Spring21_Four_Year_Planner/README.md

 Some Styling added to the Sign In page.
 Feel free to edit it if you want.

+Updated the databases

+New picture on the log in screen taken by myself

 Run Django:

 python manage.py runserver 3000